henrygise/nfl-adjusted-epa/README.md

 ![stillers off playoff](/../main/plot_images/plot_stillers_off_playoff.png)

-By controlling for opponent strength, we get a better look at individual game performance and, in turn, a high level view of the progression of each team’s season.
+By controlling for opponent strength, we get a better look at individual game performance and, in turn, a high-level view of the progression of each team’s season.